anufrievroman/neomutt-file-picker/README.md

 ## Settings
 In the "filepicker" file you can choose which file manager to use.
 Vifm by default, but you can uncomment Ranger and comment Vifm if you like.

+## Issues
+- You should start mutt from your home directory or you won't be able to attach the file
+- You might need to make the script executable if you have error about permissions